16 Best Things To Do In Oak Harbor, Washington

 5. Catch a Show at the Whidbey Playhouse

 The Arts scene thrives in Oak Harbor, this small town, with the Whidbey Playhouse as its nucleus.
-The community-based theatre presents a number of productions throughout the year, including musicals, comedies, and modern dramas.
+The community-based theatre presents several productions throughout the year, including musicals, comedies, and modern dramas.
 The intimate space of the playhouse contributes to the personal touch and engagement in the whole experience.

 I've seen a couple of plays here, and the quality has always impressed me.
 The sheer passion of the local actors and volunteers shines through.
 If you're a theatre buff, check the schedule before your trip.
 If not, you owe it to yourself to see a show to get a taste of the local culture.
 Plus, the playhouse often does workshops and events for aspiring actors.